Finland–Ukraine relations

 Before 1918, both Finland and Ukraine were part of the Russian Empire.
 In 1918, Finland was one of the first countries to recognise Ukraine and open a diplomatic mission in Kyiv.

 Finland once again recognised Ukraine on December 30, 1991.
 Both countries established diplomatic relations on February 26, 1992.

 Finland is a member of NATO and the European Union which Ukraine applied for in 2022.
 Both countries are full members of Council of Europe.
+Finland fully supports Ukraine's bids to join the European Union and NATO.

 Security cooperation

 In 3 April 2024, President of Finland Alexander Stubb and President of Ukraine Volodymyr Zelenskyy signed a ten-year agreement on security cooperation and long-term support between Finland and Ukraine.
 It is said to be an indication of Finland's long-term commitment to supporting Ukraine.

 The agreement covers several sectors such as political support and support for Ukraine's defense, security, reforms and reconstruction.
 Finland is the eighth country to sign a bilateral security agreement with Ukraine.

 In 19 April 2025, Finland and Ukraine signed a civil protection agreement.
 It concerns the intensification of cooperation on Air raid shelter.

+In 23 August 2026, The Finnish defense company Patria signed a cooperative agreement and Letter of Intent with Ukrainian drone manufacturer Center of Unmanned Technologies (General Cherry) to establish drone manufacturing capabilities in Finland, aimed at boosting European defense and unmanned aerial systems.